Help Center

 An SQL file title should start from the “wp_” value, the default WordPress table prefix.
 However, if you have changed this value, type in the set prefix before the file name instead of “wp_”.

-Give a title to the query and choose its type.
-Now we will pick the “SQL Query” option.
+Give a Name to the query and set its Query Type as the “SQL/AI Query” option.

-Select the newly created table from the From table drop-down list as Custom SQL Query appears.
+In the Custom SQL Query section, select the newly created table from the From table drop-down list.

 Besides, we will specify the Show/Per Page Limit to define how many items will be displayed per page.

-Look through other customization fields and click on the “Add Query” button to save the changes.
+Look through other customization fields and click the “Add Query” button to save the changes.

 Configure Tables Builder

 Let’s start with the first General Settings tab.
-Give a title to the table and choose the created query as the data source.
-Push the “Fetch data” button to activate the connection between the query and the table.
+Give a title to the table and choose the created query as the Data Query source.
+Push the “Fetch Data” button to activate the connection between the query and the table.

-Last but not least, adjust the available settings in the Table Style tab.
-You can always style up the tables in the Elementor page builder if the suggested modifications aren’t enough.
+Then, adjust the available settings in the Table Styles tab.
+Here, all the created columns are presented.
+However, you can always style up the table in the Elementor Page Builder if the suggested modifications aren’t enough.

 Mind that you can set Vertical Align and Horizontal Align for both Heading and Cell of the table.

-You can also click on the “Reload Preview” button to check out the created table.
+You can also click the “Reload Preview” button to check out the created table.

 Once finished, hit the “Create Table” button.
 The next step is adding the table to the website.
 Proceed to the page where you want to place the newly built table.